rjrasse/rjrasse.github.io/README.md

 ## Welcome to my webpage
 ## Topics of research
-# My field of interest is investigating the biogeochemical cycles of carbon and nitrogen in the main Earth’s reservoirs by merging my multidisciplinary skills and knowledge with conventional and ground-breaking approaches of quantification.
+My field of interest is investigating the biogeochemical cycles of carbon and nitrogen in the main Earth’s reservoirs bycombining conventional and ground-breaking approaches of quantification.

 You can use the [article1](https://article1)